 - Compounding interest adds up.
-For instance, the government’s website shows a fortnightly loan amount of just $50 ($1,300 per year) would compound to $7,439.41 over 5 years and $17,109.40 over 10 years including principal and interest amounts (assuming the fortnightly loan amount, former interest rate of 5.25% and property values remained the same).
+For instance, the government’s website shows a fortnightly loan amount of just $50 ($1,300 per year) would compound to $7,439.41 over five years and $17,109.40 over 10 years including principal and interest amounts (assuming the fortnightly loan amount, former interest rate of 5.25% and property values remained the same).

+This article has been updated.
 Additional reporting by Tim Smith.

 Image source: Suntezza (Shutterstock)